malik-crypto-HWs/QUISA/README.md

 ---

 ## How to Configure the QUISA for different security levels
-To run the behavioral simulations, simply set the SECAP signal in the top module (qruov_top.v) according to the following options.
+To run the behavioral simulations, simply set the SECAP signal in the top module (qruov_top.v) according to the desired security level.
 1. SECAP = 1 (for SL-I)
 2. SECAP = 5 (for SL-III)
 3. SECAP = 9 (for SL-V)

--- No additional changes are needed.
+-- No additional changes are required.

 ## Overview